Have you ever cursed to yourself, “Why does my car ac blow warm air?”

 You know that feeling when it’s boiling hot outside and you can’t wait to get into your car and blast the A/C unit?
 You’re just itching to be surrounded by all that amazing coolness so that you can feel like yourself again.
 There’s nothing quite like it, right?
 Then you get in, close the car door behind you, turn the A/C on and it blows hot air!
 You are a rare breed if you don’t Hulk out right there on the spot.

-The compressor is the most important component in a vehicle’s air conditioning system, since that is where the car air is actually being cooled down.
+The compressor is the most important component in a vehicle’s air conditioning system since that is where the car air is actually being cooled down.
 Its job is to pressurize and circulate the refrigerant through several stages and thus remove the heat from the car cabin.
+It is like a heart with two valves – and just as important to your air-con system as our heart is to your body.
 Having that in mind, it should come as no surprise that the compressor is highly susceptible to wearing out over time.
 Also, its complex build makes it difficult to determine both the exact part which is malfunctioning as well as for what reason.
 If, after you have started the A/C, the compressor doesn’t engage, the most probable culprits could be the compressor clutch, refrigerant level or even compressor as a whole.
+When this happens, it is simply not sucking in the Freon gas as well as it should.
 This is not something you should try to fix by yourself, unless, of course, you are a mechanic in your own right.